We welcome International students to IADT. IADT courses are delivered through the English language.

 IADT’s Access, Transfer, and Progression Policy sets out how applicants can enter, transfer, and progress through programmes of study, ensuring fair and transparent admissions processes.
 To learn more, please click HERE to read the full policy.

-How are International Qualifications Assessed?
+How are Qualifications Assessed?

 EU undergraduate applications are processed through the Central Applications Office (CAO).